 Monsanto sits in the Beira Baixa region of central Portugal, roughly 3 hours by car from both Lisbon and Porto.
 A train to Castelo Branco followed by a Transdev regional bus is technically possible, but the bus runs only on weekdays with very limited service.
 For most visitors, driving is the only realistic option.

-A public transport attempt is brutal in practice: if you miss the morning departure back to Castelo Branco, you’re looking at a €40–50 (~$44–55) taxi.
+A public transport attempt is brutal in practice: if you miss the morning departure back to Castelo Branco, you’re looking at a €40–50 (~$44–55) taxi back.
 The bus schedule is not reliably posted online — you find out at the station.

 Be ready for aggressive local drivers — tailgating on the winding final approach is common.
 If you’re not comfortable with hill starts or tight European streets, the last few kilometers will test you.